Explore 10 sustainable foods to try in France, from local cheese to eco-friendly seafood and seasonal produce.

 Bread is a staple of French culture, and though the traditional baguette is beloved, many French bakeries are turning to sustainable, whole-grain options.

 Rye and whole-grain bread require less water and energy to produce compared to white bread and offer greater nutritional benefits.
-Look for pain au levain (sourdough) made with locally sourced grains.
+Explore authentic French dishes like pain au levain (sourdough) made with local grains.

-Many bakeries are also starting to experiment with ancient grains like spelt and kamut, which are less demanding on the environment than modern wheat.
+Sustainable bakeries offer easy French dishes and fancy French food options that align with eco-conscious values.
+Many are starting to experiment with ancient grains like spelt and kamut, which are less demanding on the environment than modern wheat.

 #9.
 Cassis and Local Liqueurs

-When choosing local liqueurs, opt for those made with natural ingredients and minimal processing to ensure the product aligns with sustainable practices.
+When choosing local liqueurs, check for natural ingredients and minimal processing to ensure the product aligns with sustainable practices.

 #10.
 Slow Food in France